 Perquisites and Other Personal Benefits.
 We provide perquisites and other personal benefits that we believe are reasonable and consistent with our overall compensation program to better enable our executives to perform their duties and to enable us to attract and retain employees for key positions.
-We provide Messrs.
-Altschaefl and Hull with a car allowance of \$1,000 per month.
+We provide each of our NEOs with a car allowance of \$1,000 per month and reimburse them for tax planning and tax preparation services.